-Take a look at the food tour below – but make sure to arrive hungry!
+Take a look at the food tours below – but make sure to arrive hungry!

 Do you love to eat, but you’re not willing to work hard for your dinner?
-Instead of a cooking class, you can opt for a Seminyak food tour – or rather, for a self-styled Culinary Experience!
+Instead of a cooking class, you can opt for a Seminyak food tour.

 Don’t forget that Seminyak has a hip, luxury vibe – this is not really the place to head into any old warung, as you can do that anywhere in Bali.
-In Seminyak, you should treat yourself – and if you want to do so on a food tour, the Seminyak Ultimate Culinary Experience should be your choice.
+In Seminyak, you should treat yourself!

 If you’re in Bali just for a short time and want to visit a temple, the closest one to Seminyak will be Petitenget Temple.

 This is very much a locals-only temple, hidden away between the glitzy Seminyak hotels and eateries.
 A red brick and sandstone entrance with an elaborate Balinese portal surrounds a number of pavillions and shrines.
 As it’s the case with other temples in Bali, tourists are not allowed to enter the inner sanctum, reserved for locals and praying.